 Between April and September, Google reports that Hangouts Chat will be integrated with Gmail and will be able to exchange messages with external users.
 In addition, it will provide an "enhanced video calling experience" as well as voice calls supported by Google Voice.

-As for users who don't use G Suite, Google says it will release one free version of Hangouts Chat after the G Suite changes.
+As for users who don't use G Suite, Google says it will release one version of Hangouts Chat after the G Suite changes.

 Keep in mind that the company has disabled the Allo messaging service, which has been released September 2016, in an effort to create a modern messaging application from scratch.